shadow/shadow/docs/proposals/signals.md

   still handled).
 I'm not sure to what extent the latter is legal - e.g. when the target thread runs again is it legal to run the handler for the pending signal and then return successfully from the syscall?
+* Arrange for a thread to be blocked on a signal, and then send it a signal whose disposition is `Ign`.
+Not sure whether the correct behavior is to remain blocked on the syscall or have the syscall return `-EINTR`.

 # Questions/TODO